Experimental estimation of Asymmetry of Radiation for Wheeler-Feynman theory for gravitational waves: Experimental arguments and tests

 Naively, observing an event older than the age of the Universe, would require being advanced.
 And directly estimated \emph{luminosity distance} has already exceeded it, e.g. 27Gly for GW190403\_051519 in \url{https://catalog.cardiffgravity.org/}.

 However, for real distance we need to divide it by $(1+z)$ for \emph{redshift} $z$.
 EM counterpart is currently required to directly measure redshift, and still only one per $\approx 400$ events was found.
-Available alternative ways like statistical estimation might bring suggestions of being older than the age of the Universe, rather requiring to be advanced wave.
+Available alternative ways like statistical estimation might bring suggestions of being older than the age of the Universe, rather increasing probability of being advanced wave.

 Related approach, shifting the boundary from Big Bang, is observing events too early according to current knowledge, like GW190521~\cite{tooearly} merger of black holes of 66 + 85 $\to$ 142 solar masses and 17Gly luminosity distance.
 It is believed there is black hole mass gap for 50-120 solar mass - impossible to form directly from collapse.
-Therefore, both initial black holes rather required some hierarchical merging, what seems highly unlikely within time available for hypothesis of being retarded event, while being advanced would give it $\sim 5\times$ more time to reach such 66 and 85 solar mass black holes.
+Therefore, both initial black holes rather required some hierarchical merging, what seems highly unlikely within time available for hypothesis of being retarded event, increasing probability of being advanced instead, giving it $\sim 5\times$ more time to reach such 66 and 85 solar mass black holes.